mpwanyi256/encode-token-generator/README.md

-# Token Generation API - Challenge Solution
+# Token Generation API - Built with Encore TS

 A TypeScript backend service built with Encore.ts for managing access tokens with scopes and expiry times.